sondiva/sondiva/README.md

 <h1>Q&A!</h1>

 <h2>Q: who ARE you? </h2>
 A: Ah, people usually call me Kris or Diva.
-I'm a young (learning) artist that loves Deltarune, Homestuck, Undertale, and Red Dwarf, yeah, the 1989 Sci-fi Sitcom.
+I'm a young (learning) artist that loves Deltarune, Futurama, Undertale, and Red Dwarf, yeah, the 1989 Sci-fi Sitcom.

 <h2>Q: are you a girl or a boy??? </h2>
 A: I'm Non-Binary with a feminine lean, although I'm confused with my gender somewhat.